-Articling Registrants must ensure that all relevant activities listed below are entered as they occur under the Articling Program section of their BCIA profile.
+Articling registrants must ensure that all relevant activities listed below are entered as they occur under the Articling Program section of their BCIA profile.

 Introduction to Agrology and Orientation to BCIA Courses (This should be completed first)

-After completion, the Articling Registrant must make two separate declarations in their PD Report (after log-in; for a total of 2.5 PDH).
+After completion, the articling registrant must make two separate declarations in their PD Report (after log-in; for a total of 2.5 PDH).

-Branch Annual General Meeting
+Branch Annual General Meeting (AGM)

 Attending your Branch AGM is an opportunity to learn how each of the Branches function and to voice your thoughts and ideas.
 Volunteer opportunities to serve on the Branch Executive are available, by which one may enhance themselves as a professional.
-All Registrants are entitled to vote during Branch business meetings.
+All registrants are entitled to vote during Branch business meetings.

-Articling Introduction at a Branch Meeting
+Articling Introduction at a Branch Annual General Meeting (AGM)

 Branch Professional Development Event

 Branch activities are held throughout the year in various locations around the province.
-These events provide opportunities to volunteer, network with other Registrants, gain professional development (PD) hours and reinforce connections with BCIA.
+These events provide opportunities to volunteer, network with other registrants, gain professional development (PD) hours and reinforce connections with BCIA.